uraplutonium/beautiful-jekyll/projects/adtree.md

 ---
 layout: page
-title: Sparse ADtree
+title: Sparse AD-Tree package in Python
 subtitle: subtitle
+bigimg: /img/adtree.png
 ---

 > This page is stil under construction...
-> 该页面仍在建设中...1
+> 该页面仍在建设中...

-# Sparse AD-Tree package in Python

 ## 1. Introduction for Record, AD-Tree and Contingency Table modules
 When using this package, each of “Record”, “ADTree” and “ContingencyTable” modules must be imported to program.
 However, there are more than one